iPhone 12: What you need to know about Apple's new 5G phone lineup - Local News 8

 The iPhone 12 and iPhone 12 mini feature a dual-camera system on the back, with wide and ultra wide lenses, while the iPhone 12 Pro and iPhone 12 Max add a telephoto lens.

-The new devices also use software for better “computational photography,” enhancing images by allowing more light and sharper focus while also enabling features such as Night Mode on all of the different camera lenses across models — including the front-facing camera.
+The new devices also use software for better “computational photography,” enhancing images by allowing more light and sharper focus while also enabling features such as Night Mode on the wide, ultra wide and front-facing cameras across models.

 The Pro Max supercharges the camera even further, with Apple naturally touting it as the “best camera ever” on an iPhone.
-Its lenses allow up to 5x zoom.
+Its lenses allow up to 5x zoom from ultra wide to telephoto — the zoom from the main wide camera to the telephoto is now 2.5x.
 The image sensor on the wide-lens cameras on Pro models is 47% larger than on previous iPhones, enabling better low-light photography.

 What’s not in the box

-Apple will ship the iPhone 12 without headphones or a charging brink, a move aimed at cutting down on waste.
+Apple will ship the iPhone 12 without headphones or a charging brick, a move aimed at cutting down on waste.

 More than 2 billion Apple power adapters are out in the world, and many customers already have wired headphones or AirPods, vice president of environment, policy and social initiatives Lisa Jackson said.